gablogic/myFirstRepo/README.md

 # myFirstRepo
-this is my fitst rep, according to the Hello world tutorial
+this is my first repository according to the Hello world tutorial One should no pay too much attention to this readme, since it's just a trial